Serphyus/Centox/README.md

 payloads written for the [USB Rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe/) which was designed by [Hak5](https://shop.hak5.org/).
 This project contains payloads designed for establishing remote access, deploying and running executables and more in as short time as possible.
-Centox comes with payloads designed Windows, Mac and Linux with the assumption that the target has not modified their default shortcuts.
+Centox comes with payloads designed for Windows, Mac and Linux with the assumption that the target has not modified their default shortcuts.

 ## Disclaimer